Global-Witness/rccm-scraper/README.md

 | ENTITY_TYPE_CODE | The code for the relevant entity type          |
 | BEARER_TOKEN     | A valid bearer token for a logged-in RCCM user |

+An even simpler script, `test-ids.sh`, can be used for determining the likely ranges of different ID numbers (see below)—it just submits a series of three-letter search terms to the RCCM website and returns the matching entity IDs.

 ## Endpoints, requests and responses

 The most useful API endpoint for scraping is located at `https://rccm.cd/rccm/rest/entities/`.
 When followed by an entity ID (see below), it returns a single 'entity' from the RCCM database in JSON format.